New York State Idling Law (6 NYCRR 217-3)

 ACT One-Time Fleet Reporting Requirement (6 NYCRR 218-4.2)

-- had gross annual revenues greater than 50 million USD in the U.S. for the 2019 tax year, including revenues from all subsidiaries, divisions, or branches, and had one or more vehicles under common ownership or control that were operated in New York in 2019; OR
+- had gross annual revenues greater than 50 million USD in the U.S. for the 2019 tax year, including revenues from all subsidiaries, divisions, or branches, and had one or more vehicles under common ownership or control that were operated in New York State in 2019; OR

 - were a fleet owner in the 2019 calendar year that had 50 or more vehicles under common ownership or control; OR

-- were a broker or organization that dispatched 50 or more vehicles into or throughout New York in the 2019 calendar year; OR
+- were a broker or organization that dispatched 50 or more vehicles into or throughout New York State in the 2019 calendar year; OR

-- were a New York government agency, including all State and local municipalities, public authorities, or municipal instrumentalities such as special districts with independent commissions or those formed by interstate compact that had one or more vehicles that were operated in New York in 2019; OR
+- were a New York government agency, including all State and local municipalities, public authorities, or municipal instrumentalities such as special districts with independent commissions or those formed by interstate compact that had one or more vehicles that were operated in New York State in 2019; OR

-- were a federal government agency that had one or more vehicles that were operated in New York in 2019.
+- were a federal government agency that had one or more vehicles that were operated in New York State in 2019.

 Below are current versions of the reporting template and guidance documentation as of June 10, 2024.
 Fleet owners are required to use these documents for official fleet reporting.
 All applicable entities must submit their completed reporting template to DEC by emailing it to [email protected].